Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Methods

 We use regularization to induce sparsity by adding the block $l_1/l_2$ penalty on $\bm G^d$ and $\bm \Xi^{d,s}$:

 Here, $\bm g_l^d$ and $\bm \xi_l^{d,s}$ are the $l$th rows in $\bm G^d$ and $\bm \Xi^{d,s}$ respectively and are each length $K$.
-By imposing the block $l_1/l_2$ penalty on the rows of $\bm G^d$ and $\bm \Xi^{d,s}$, the $k=1,\ldots,K$ latent components are considered as a group encouraging variables to be selected in all $K$ components or not to be selected.
+By imposing the block $l_1/l_2$ penalty on the rows of $\bm G^d$ and $\bm \Xi^{d,s}$, the $K$ components are considered as a group, encouraging variables to be selected in all $K$ components or not to be selected.
+This is desirable because the selection of variables is not component-dependent and thus appropriate for variable screening.
 This differs from the original hierarchical penalty reparameterization proposed in \cite{li2014meta} which imposes an $l_1$ penalty.
 Both $\lambda_G$ and $\lambda_\xi$ are tuning parameters controlling feature selection.
 Specifically, $\lambda_G$ controls feature selection for all subgroups combined and encourages removal of variables that are not important for all $S$ subgroups.
 Also, $\lambda_\xi$ encourages feature selection for each subgroup.
-Further details on the selection of $\lambda_G$ and $\lambda_\xi$ are given in Section \ref{sec:lambda_select}.
-The $\gamma_d$ parameter is an indicator for whether the view should be penalized.
-This is to allow some views, such as a set of clinical covariates, to be forced into the model as using clinical covariates to guide the selection of other important variables can result in better prediction of the outcome.
+Further details on the selection of $\lambda_G$ and $\lambda_\xi$ are given in Section \ref{tuning}.
+The $\gamma_d$ is a user-specified indicator for whether the view should be penalized.
+This is to allow some views, such as a set of clinical covariates, to be forced into the model to guide the selection of other important variables, which can result in better prediction of the outcome.